GMECH7/rss_islandr/docs/local-development.md

 The runner images are fixed (`ubuntu-24.04`, `windows-2022`) as well as Python 3.12, Poetry 2.4.1 (with `poetry.lock`) and Inno Setup 6.7.1.
 The Ubuntu package is built in the same Ubuntu 24.04 container image that is used locally.

 If the release job fails with a permission error, check that the repository setting *Settings, Actions, General, Workflow permissions* allows the workflow to write.

+### 10.6 Reporting problems

+Problems are reported as issues on the [Issues page](https://github.com/GMECH7/rss_islandr/issues) of the repository.
+The form for a new bug report is defined in `.github/ISSUE_TEMPLATE/bug_report.yml`.
+It asks for the version of the application (shown in the **Version** menu), the operating system, how the application was installed, what happened, the steps to reproduce, the expected result, screenshots and files (for example the saved scenario file), and optionally the result of the self-test.

+GitHub reads the form from `main`.
+To change the questions, edit the file and merge the change through a pull request.

 ## 11. Notes